 Daysy 2.0: When traveling with your Daysy, it is important to set the time on your Daysy to the local time before resuming your temperature readings.
 Set your mobile phone to the local time zone (many phones will do this automatically) and synchronize your Daysy with DaysyView/DaysyDay to set the time on Daysy.
 Take your temperature and resume use as normal the next morning.

 Yes, you can always rely on Daysy.
+Be sure to use Daysy daily right after you wake up, before you get up and get active.
+For optimal use of Daysy, we recommend that you have at least 1 hour of continuous sleep before measurement.
 If you have to skip a measurement after a sleepless night, Daysy will still reliably display your fertility status.
 Depending on where you are in your cycle, Daysy will react accordingly.

 It will take approximately 60 seconds to measure.

 No. Daysy only records the first daily measurement.
 If you have concerns about a reading, please contact our customer service team.